ArushiAgrawal/CS7641/README.md

 ## Problem definition
 Recognizing facial emotions is important in various fields – marketing and advertising, surveillance and law enforcement, video game testing, safe and personalized cars, etc.
-We aim to create neural network models that could identify human emotions.
+We aim to create neural network models that can identify human emotions.

 ## Methods